LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 ### Eagle Scout
 `July 2019`
-__Wildlife Science Center__

-- Led a large project to educate people about wildlife conservation and to raise food to feed animals.
+- Led a large project to educate people about wildlife conservation and to raise food to feed animals at a local wildlife research center.
 - Organized the project months in advance and gathered a team to run the project smoothly.

 ## Related Experience